This section of our website explains the principles that inform our curriculum.

 Links to related information can be accessed below:

-For more information about the academy’s curriculum offer, please contact Mrs D. McShane, Principal firstname.lastname@example.org
+For more information about the academy’s curriculum offer, please contact Mr R. Freeman, Principal firstname.lastname@example.org

-Our aim is to provide an excellent education for all our students; an education which brings out the best in all of them and prepares them for success in life.
-Our curriculum is designed to provide children with the core knowledge they need for success in education and later life, to maximise their cognitive development, to develop the whole person and the talents of the individual and to allow all children to become active and economically self-sufficient citizens.
-By drawing on the best that’s been thought, said and done in each subject, we hope that our curriculum enables children to appreciate and participate in the full richness of the human experience.
+Our aim is to provide an excellent education for all our students; an education which brings out the best in everyone and prepares them for success in life.
+Our curriculum is designed to provide children with the core knowledge they need for success in education and later life; to maximise their cognitive development, to develop the whole person and the talents of the individual to allow all children to become active and economically self-sufficient citizens.

 Subject specialism is at the heart of our curriculum and you will see differences in the way that the curriculum is constructed and assessed in different subjects.
 Standardised written assessments, for example, play less of a role in performance subjects such as music, drama and physical education.
 The stability of our curriculum allows subject expertise to develop over time, and we are careful to provide sufficient time for teachers within the same subject to meet together.
 Further subject specialism is provided by United Learning’s subject advisors.

-As a mastery curriculum our pupils study fewer topics in greater depth, with the expectation that we don’t move on to the next topic until all pupils have a secure understanding of the current topic.
-A 3-year Key Stage 3 provides pupils with the time and space to gain this secure understanding.
+As a mastery curriculum our expectation is that we do not move on to the next topic until all pupils have a secure understanding of the current topic.
+A 3-year Key Stage 3 provides pupils with the time and space to gain and secure understanding.
 In our lessons you will typically see all pupils grappling with the same challenging content, with teachers providing additional support for pupils who need it.
-Rather than moving on to new content, our higher attainers are expected to produce work of greater depth and flair.
+Rather than moving on to new content, our learners are expected to produce work of greater depth and flair.